Matanbenami12/Identify_small_objects_SSD/README.md

 ```
 We will do all again with SSD resnet.

-The resulting output from here
+The resulting output from here([Here](https://github.com/Matanbenami12/Identify_small_objects_SSD/tree/main/Warning_pic_result) are a few more of our results:)
 ![image](https://user-images.githubusercontent.com/56115477/154438852-d7807fdb-0a45-42af-a14e-1c44ad643067.png)

 Once we identify small objects in image, we decides to move forward and identify object in real-time and Find the object distance from camera:

-for identify object in real-time u need to run obj_video.py It's a few edits to our code so we will explain :
+For identify object in real-time u need to run obj_video.py It's a few edits to our code.

-first we need identify object in real-time here, we can iterate through the boxes for further analysis.
+First we need identify object in real-time here, we can iterate through the boxes for further analysis.
 Boxes are an array, inside of an array, so, to iterate through them, we need to do:

        for i,b in enumerate(boxes[0]):

-Now, for the "too close" tracking, we're interested in some specific classes.
-One could argue that *any* object that is too close is something we might want to avoid.
+Now, for the too close tracking, we're interested in some specific classes.
+One could argue that any object that is too close is something we might want to avoid.
 The deal is, however, that, to determine distance, you need to know the object's size before-hand.

  You can detect other smaller or larger objects in other loops if you like.